1997 Super League (Australia) season: Match details

 The game was refereed by Bill Harrigan.
 The talented Brisbane side, featuring young up-and-coming stars in Darren Lockyer, Gorden Tallis and Shane Webcke overwhelmed a game Cronulla-Sutherland side.
 No points were scored until Lockyer's penalty kick in the eighth minute.
 In the twenty-second minute Mat Rogers equalised with another penalty kick.
 About three minutes later the next points came from yet another penalty kick by Lockyer, making the score 4–2 in favour of the home side.
 With just under seven minutes of the first half remaining, Allan Langer put a bomb up and into the Sharks left-hand corner which a leaping Rogers failed to secure and Steve Renouf picked up the ball and dived over for the first try of the match.
 Lockyer's conversion put the Broncos in front 10–2 which is what the score remained at for half-time.

 Cronulla scored after less than four minutes of the second half when Wendell Sailor, returning the ball from a kick deep into his side's territory, passed the ball to nobody and it was chipped ahead by a Cronulla chaser and dived on by Russell Richardson.
 Mat Rogers converted the try successfully bringing the deficit back to two points at 10–8.
 In the 55th minute, the Broncos were on the attack and moved the ball out to the left for Renouf to score his second try of the match.
 Lockyer's kick, a metre in from the sideline was successful, making Brisbane's lead 16–8.
 About 10 minutes later, Renouf scored close to the same spot, becoming only the third player in history to score a hat-trick in a grand final.
 Lockyer missed the kick so the Broncos lead 20–8 with 14 minutes of the match remaining.
 An attempted field-goal kick by Lockyer in the 78th minute was charged down but Brisbane re-gathered the ball and one tackle later it was put through the hands out to the right wing, for replacement Michael Hancock to score the final try of the game.
 Lockyer kicked the extra two points with only seconds of the game remaining, so the final score was 26–8.

-The win meant the Broncos were undefeated at ANZ Stadium all year and it kept the Broncos' 100% record intact in grand finals making it three from three, while the Sharks remained bridesmaids, at the time yet to score a grand final victory from three appearances.
+The win meant the Broncos were undefeated at Queensland Sport & Athletics Centre all year and it kept the Broncos' 100% record intact in grand finals making it three from three, while the Sharks remained bridesmaids, at the time yet to score a grand final victory from three appearances.
 They would remain without a grand final win for another 20 years until their drought was finally broken in 2016.